Relative Error Bound Analysis for Nuclear Norm Regularized Matrix Completion: Our Results

-which is always worse than our bound since $|\Omega|\geq C nr$ for some constant $C$.
-Compared to the relative upper bounds of ~\citet{MC:Noise:Keshavan} and \citet{High-Rank:12}, our result is more general.
-Because their bounds only hold for a very restricted class of matrices.
+which is again worse than our bound since $|\Omega|\geq C nr$.
+Compared to the relative upper bounds of \citet{MC:Noise:Keshavan} and \citet{High-Rank:12}, our result is applicable to a more general case as their bounds only hold for a very restricted class of matrices.